 Nursing Jobs Abroad

-There is a massive demand for nurses worldwide.
+There is a high demand for nurses worldwide.

 In college, I dreamed of having an international career.
 Several years after my sister ventured off to foreign lands to teach English, I pursued the same route — not as an English teacher but as a nurse.
 Now it's my sister who is visiting me in a foreign land!

-Because of a global nursing shortage and a higher demand for nursing services, healthcare organizations are facing staffing dilemmas that are reaching crisis levels in certain places.
+Because of a global nursing shortage and a higher demand for nursing services, healthcare organizations face staffing dilemmas reaching crisis levels in certain places.
 Sigma Theta Tau International, the Honor Society of Nursing, a great resource that offers a job board, reports that "countries around the world are facing critical nursing shortages.
 From North America to Africa and Europe, communities are challenged with growing health care needs and diminishing numbers of nurses.”

 In some countries, benefits may outweigh salary.
-The seven weeks of annual leave provided by many hospitals in England means the chance to travel.
-It may be more important than salary to determine the most desirable job.
+For example, the seven weeks of annual leave provided by many hospitals in England mean the chance to travel.
+Benefits may be more important than salary to determine the most desirable job.

-Caroline visiting the old Saud settlement of Diriyah in her free time.
+Caroline visited the old Saud settlement of Diriyah in her free time.

 How to Land International Nursing Jobs

 The decision to work abroad as a nurse requires intense consideration.
-While motivation is essential, the more informed you are, your experience will likely be more rewarding.
+While motivation is essential, the more informed you are, the more rewarding your experience will likely be.

 • Your Nursing Experience